Health Risks of Energy Drinks Consumption: An Overview for Africans

 Findings also showed that undesirable mental health effects like anxiety and depression could be linked to excessive consumption of energy drinks.

-Healthy Alternatives to Energy Drinks
+What Are the Healthy Alternatives to Energy Drinks?

 There are some healthy drinks which you can consume that provide hydration, nutrients and a natural boost of energy without the potentially harmful ingredients found in commercial energy drinks.